Shreyas8612/Retinal_vasculature_structure/README.md

    ```sh
    python retinal_model.py
    ```
-4. A window will open, and you will see the turtle drawing the branching structure.
+4. The Turtle Graphics window will display the branching structure.

 ## Code Explanation
-1. **L-system Generation**:
-   - The `create_lsystem()` function iteratively applies the production rules to generate a sequence that represents the final structure.
-2. **Drawing with Turtle**:
-   - The `draw_lsystem()` function takes the generated sequence and commands the turtle to draw forward, turn, and create branches.
+1. **Monte Carlo Angle Generation:**
+   - The `generate_lookup_table()` function creates a list of random angles using a normal distribution.
+These angles are used to determine how the branches turn, making the branching pattern look more natural and realistic.
+2. **Creating New Branches:**
+   - The `create_new_person()` function creates a new "turtle" (a drawing object) that starts from the position and direction of its "parent branch."
+It reduces the thickness of the new branch to simulate the tapering of real blood vessels.
+3. **Drawing Central Retinal Arteries:**
+   - The `draw_parents()` function generates the main branches starting from the center, representing the Central Retinal Artery.
+These branches follow random directions and have a generally straight path with slight turns.
+4. **Drawing Retinal Arterioles:**
+    - The `draw_children()` function adds smaller branches to the main arteries, representing **Retinal Arterioles**.
+It uses a recursive approach to create a branching structure, with each new branch having a chance to split further based on a branching probability.
+This step uses the angles generated by the Monte Carlo method for realistic turns.
-3. **Main Script**:
+5. **Main Function:**
-   - Sets up the turtle graphics, moves the turtle to the starting point, and then draws the branching structure based on the L-system instructions.
+    - The main script initializes the turtle environment and sets up parameters for the simulation.
+It calls `draw_parents()` to create the main arteries and then uses `draw_children()` to add smaller branches.
+The final pattern is displayed in a Turtle Graphics window.

 ## Future Steps
-- **Add Realism**: Adjust the rules and parameters to better mimic the retinal blood vessels' complexity, including the thickness and curvature.
+- **Add Realism**: Further refine the branching logic and parameters to better mimic the complexity of real retinal vessels, including more natural curvature, varying thickness, and density.
-- **Integrate Image Processing**: Use retinal fundus images to compare actual vessels with the generated patterns.
+- **Integrate Image Processing**: Extract data from retinal fundus images and use it to guide the branching structure, allowing the simulation to match actual retinal patterns.
-- **Layer Differentiation**: Create separate models for different retinal vascular layers, such as SVP (Superficial Vascular Plexus) and DCP (Deep Capillary Plexus).

 ## Dependencies
 - **Python** (tested on version 3.7 and above)
 - **Turtle Graphics** (comes included with standard Python libraries)
+- **NumPy** and **SciPy** for Monte Carlo simulations

 ## Acknowledgments
-- **Lindenmayer Systems**: Inspired by the biological modeling of plant growth.
+- **Monte Carlo Methods:**: Inspired by probabilistic modeling techniques.
 - **Turtle Graphics**: Provides an intuitive way to visualize branching structures.

 ## Contact